ecoacoustics/website/content/resources/registry/publishing/_index.md

 #### Step 3.
 Add test and training data

 #### Step 4.
 Add code and models
+If you want to publish __code__ with the recognizer, add it to the `src` folder.

+Similarly, if you have __a trained model or other artefacts__ produced while developing your recognizer, put them to `artifacts` folder.

 #### Step 5.
 Publish your recognizer in GitHub
 Once you are ready to publish your recognizer you can do so by setting your repository public.